gajus/moa/README.md

 ## API

-This section of the documentation is using code examples to introduce you to the API.
+This section of the documentation is using code examples from a fictional application to introduce you to the API.

 ### Create and Update